-There are a limited number of wheelchairs available to borrow at each gate.
+There are a limited number of wheelchairs available to borrow at each gate for you and your essential carer.
 There’s no need to book, please ask when you arrive

-There are 8 mobility scooters to borrow, these must be booked in advance.
+There are 10 mobility scooters to borrow.
+Please note, these must be booked in advance and are available on a first come, first served basis.
+We recommend at least 48 hours in advance.
 To book please call 020 8332 5121

 You are welcome to bring your own scooter if it is a pavement-use mobility scooter limited to 4mph

 Please note that mobility scooters are not suitable for driving on the grass.